opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/index.md

 As the majority of the ODM services, the Notification Microservice is composed by two modules:

-* **Blueprint API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
+* **Notification API**: a module containing abstract controllers, Java resource definitions, and a client to interact with the controller.
-* **Blueprint Server**: a basic server eventually implementing common parts between each possible Notification Adapter.
+* **Notification Server**: a basic server eventually implementing common parts between each possible Notification Adapter.

-The difference between the other modules is that it doesn't have a main class: it isn't directly executable the task of overriding specific behaviours and defining a runnable application is leaved to the implemented Adapter.
+The difference between the other modules is that it doesn't have a main class: it isn't directly executable the task of overriding specific behaviors and defining a runnable application is left to the implemented Adapter.

 ![Notification-diagram](../../../images/architecture/utility-plane/notification/notification_architecture.png)